-In section 2, we consider a subvariety of the variety of alternative algebras by adding an additional identity of degree $3$.
+In section 2, we consider a subvariety of the variety of alternative algebras with an additional identity of degree $3$.
 We prove that the obtained variety coincides with $\mathcal{P}_2$.
-Moreover, we construct a basis of $\mathcal{P}_2(X)$ algebra.
+Moreover, we construct a basis of algebra $\mathcal{P}_2(X)$.

-In section 3, we find a complete list of identities for $\mathcal{P}_2^{(-)}(X)$ algebra.
-From the general point of view, $\mathcal{P}_2^{(-)}$ is a subclass of the class of Malcev algebras.
-For this reason, we construct a basis of $\mathcal{P}_2^{(-)}(X)$ algebra.
+In section 3, we find a complete list of identities which satisfies $\mathcal{P}_2$ algebra under the commutator.
+Since from the general point of view $\mathcal{P}_2^{(-)}$ is a subclass of the class of Malcev algebras, we construct a basis of $\mathcal{P}_2^{(-)}(X)$ algebra.
 The main motivation of this work can be presented in the form of a diagram as follows:

 $ $